 The price is 550 yen for a set of 3 pieces and 160 yen for a single piece.

 Address: 4-1 Tanioji-cho, Shingu-shi, Wakayama

 Hours: 9:30 - 18:30 (no fixed holiday)

 ・Suzuyaki (mini sponge cake) and Kumano Meisho Senbei (rice cracker)

 Kobaido is one of the best sweets shops in Shingu City.
-Traditional sweets made with Wasanbon sugar produced in Shikoku have an established reputation among local residents, so the shop is always filled with customers.
-At this famous shop, I found Suzuyaki, bell-shaped mini sponge cake (325 yen for 20 pcs), and "Kumano Meisho Senbei", rice crackers with pictures of Kumano’s famous sights printed on the surface (430 yen for a set of 10 pc).
+Traditional sweets made with Shikoku's famous Wasanbon sugar have an established reputation among local residents, so the shop is always filled with customers.
+At this famous shop, I found Suzuyaki, a bell-shaped mini sponge cake (325 yen for 20 pcs), and "Kumano Meisho Senbei", or rice crackers with pictures of Kumano’s famous sights printed on the surface (430 yen for a set of 10 pc).